Shell USA: History

+In 1979, Shell purchased Belridge Oil Company for $3.65 billion, which at the time was called the "biggest cash takeover in American history" by US government sources.

 In 1997, Shell and Texaco entered into two refining/marketing joint ventures.
 One combined their Midwestern and Western operations and was known as Equilon.
 The other, known as Motiva Enterprises, combined the Eastern and Gulf Coast operations of Shell Oil and Star Enterprise, itself a joint venture between Saudi Aramco and Texaco.

 After Texaco merged with Chevron in 2001, Shell purchased Texaco's shares in the joint ventures.
 In 2002, Shell began converting these Texaco stations to the Shell brand, a process that was to be completed by June 2004 and was called "the largest retail re-branding initiative in American business history".
-In the year 2016, Shell Nederland Raffinaderij BV (Shell Pernis) said that it has started a new aromatics unit at the large Pernis refinery in Rotterdam, Netherlands.

-In recent years The Shell Oil Company's Midstream, and Downstream, in particular, have become limited to petroleum, and chemical products.
+In recent years, The Shell Oil Company's Midstream, and Downstream, in particular, have become limited to petroleum, and chemical products.
 This has come as a result of Royal Dutch Shell breaking off its Natural Gas and power businesses into a new segment named Integrated Gas.
-The Shell Oil Company's former Natural Gas, and energy divisions are now Shell Energy North America, a closely integrated, but a distinctive entity that runs across North America and is headquartered out of Houston.
+The Shell Oil Company's former Natural Gas, and energy divisions are now Shell Energy North America, a closely integrated, but a distinctive entity that runs across North America and is headquartered out of Houston, Texas.

+In June 2025, news broke of Shell seeking to acquire competitor BP in what would be the largest oil deal in decades.

+On August 6, 2025, it was announced that Shell would be ceasing the operations of Volta Charging (originally acquired and merged its operations with its Recharge Network in 2023) by November and would be shuttering its 2,000 charging stations and laying off 190 employees.
+A selection of those employed at Volta are eligible to reapply at positions through Shell.